Category Archives: Peerages: United Kingdom

 Margaret Tudor and her first husband James IV, King of Scots; Credit – Wikipedia

-On January 24, 1502, England and Scotland concluded the Treaty of Perpetual Peace, agreeing to end the warfare between England and Scotland which had occurred over the previous two hundred years.
+On January 24, 1502, England and Scotland concluded the Treaty of Perpetual Peace, agreeing to end the two hundred years of warfare between England and Scotland.
 As part of the treaty, a marriage was arranged between 28-year-old James IV, King of Scots and twelve-year-old Margaret Tudor, daughter of King Henry VII of England.
 A proxy marriage was held on January 25, 1503, at Richmond Palace in England with Patrick Hepburn, 1st Earl of Bothwell, Archibald’s future father-in-law, standing in for James IV.
 In June 1503, Margaret left London to make the journey to Scotland.
 Margaret and James IV, King of Scots were married in person on August 8, 1503, at Holyrood Abbey in Edinburgh, Scotland.

 Margaret Tudor and James IV had two stillborn daughters and four sons, but only one of their sons survived infancy, the future James V, King of Scots.
 In 1509, Margaret’s father King Henry VII died and her brother King Henry VIII came to the throne.
 Henry VIII did not have his father’s diplomatic patience and was heading toward a war with France.
 James IV was committed to his alliance with France and invaded England.
 Ultimately, the Scots were defeated at the Battle of Flodden Field near Branxton, Northumberland, England on September 9, 1513, and Margaret’s husband, 30-year-old James IV, King of Scots was killed in the battle.
 Margaret’s seventeen-month-old son succeeded his father as James V, King of Scots.
 James V was the father of Mary, Queen of Scots and therefore, Margaret Tudor was her grandmother.